 For customer implementations we provide robust and efficient implementations based on Azure functions or plug-ins.
-To demonstrate functionality and its implementation we try to demonstrate them with easier to understand Power Automate integrations and some basic SQL scripts.
+To demonstrate functionality and its implementation we try to demonstrate them with easier-to-understand Power Automate integrations and some basic SQL scripts.

 This first example of a possible implementation is a very basic one.
 The idea is to use the existing data and data model to create basic project controlling on a regular basis by saving some calculated figures as custom entity values.
 The custom entity is used to provide a historic reposting functionality for the data over time.

 By default in Dynamics 365 Project Service Automation the existing sales order is named Project Contract and is developed during the sales process until the customer accepts the offer and the contract is marked as “confirmed”.
-This confirmed state sets the Project Contract to a read only state.
+This confirmed state sets the Project Contract to a read-only state.

 The project is linked to the project contract line.
 All related data (like the work breakdown structure (WBS) schedule and expenses estimates) imported with full detail, we get a clear picture of the “base” project schedule.

 In the data model, the 1:1 relation is handled by Dynamics 365 Project Service Automation logic because it does not exist in Dynamics.
-In the order line the project is provided as a look-up.
-When the project is set, the project estimates include WBS schedule and expense estimates can be imported as full detail.
+In the order line, the project is provided as a look-up.
+When the project is set, the project estimates include the WBS schedule and expense estimates can be imported as full detail.